-As you go on someone’s website, your IP address gets tagged and you become eligible for that company’s retargeting campaign.
 You might find them annoying, but the truth is they work.
 Realistically, the first time someone inquires about legal services, they may not be ready to sign up.
-Add to that the conventional wisdom that you need multiple touch points with a prospect before a sale, retargeting is a cost-effective way to get back in front of potential customers.
+Add to that the conventional wisdom that you need multiple touch points with a prospect before a sales team and sales process, retargeting is a cost-effective way to get back in front of potential customers.

 If you are a human with a pulse, you have likely received a call from an ‘Advertising Consultant’ with Google who has been kind enough to review your advertising account and prepare some free suggestions.